 - Financial data can be imported in several formats, including but not limited to QIF, OFX, and QFX.

-If you’re a small business owner looking for modern Linux accounting software for your business, SQL-Ledger is a pretty smart choice for you.
-This powerful finance manager is web-based and aims at making your economic management as optimal as possible.
+SQL-Ledger is a smart choice if you’re a small business owner looking for modern Linux-based accounting software.
 SQL-Ledger employs a powerful double-entry accounting mechanism that allows users to keep track of their business data without any hassle.

 Features of SQL-Ledger